CommonsDev/guidelines/docs/index.md

 ## Project layout

-    mkdocs.yml    # The configuration file.
+    mkdocs.yml    #Â The configuration file.
     docs/
         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.